ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/index/template.md

 ```

 These packages and settings are necessary for babel and eslint to understand
 decorators and class fields and correctly transpile/lint them.
+You should also
+ensure that you are using at least `ember-cli-babel@v7.7.3`, since it adds
+support for class fields and decorators.

 ## Usage